phuedx/pinc/README.md

 ## How?

-µDL works by assigning traffic from the device to one of a set of pre-defined schedulers.
-Each scheduler is a combination of two TC queuing disciplines (qdiscs): a [Token Bucket Filter qdisc](http://lartc.org/howto/lartc.qdisc.classless.html#AEN690) that limits the rate at which packets are sent; and a [netem qdisc](http://www.linuxfoundation.org/collaborate/workgroups/networking/netem) that delays each packet before it is sent.
+µDL works by assigning traffic from the device to one of a set of pre-defined "network throttling profiles".
+Each profile is a combination of two TC queuing disciplines (qdiscs): a [Token Bucket Filter qdisc](http://lartc.org/howto/lartc.qdisc.classless.html#AEN690) that limits the rate at which packets are sent; and a [netem qdisc](http://www.linuxfoundation.org/collaborate/workgroups/networking/netem) that delays each packet before it is sent.

-> N.B. that the schedulers are currently defined immediately after installation (see [`script/setup`](./script/setup)) but there's [an ongoing conversation about how to fix that](https://github.com/phuedx/micro-device-lab/issues/2).
+> N.B. that the profiles are currently created immediately after installation (see [`script/setup`](./script/setup)) but there's [an ongoing conversation about how to fix that](https://github.com/phuedx/micro-device-lab/issues/2).

-Traffic from a device is assigned to a scheduler by [creating a filter](http://lartc.org/howto/lartc.qdisc.filters.html) that matches traffic from the device's IPv4 address and assigning it to a "flow" that corresponds to the scheduler's first qdisc.
+When a device has its network throttling profile changed, a [TC filter is created](http://lartc.org/howto/lartc.qdisc.filters.html) that matches packets from the device's IPv4 address and assigns them to a "flow" that corresponds to the profiles's first qdisc.

 ## Resources